UniMath/agda-unimath/src/foundation/type-arithmetic-empty-type.lagda.md

   {l : Level} {A : UU l}
   where

-  map-right-absorption-prod : A × empty → empty
+  map-right-absorption-product : A × empty → empty
-  map-right-absorption-prod = map-right-absorption-Σ A
+  map-right-absorption-product = map-right-absorption-Σ A

-  is-equiv-map-right-absorption-prod : is-equiv map-right-absorption-prod is-equiv-map-right-absorption-prod = is-equiv-map-right-absorption-Σ A
+  is-equiv-map-right-absorption-product : is-equiv map-right-absorption-product is-equiv-map-right-absorption-product = is-equiv-map-right-absorption-Σ A

-  right-absorption-prod : (A × empty) ≃ empty
+  right-absorption-product : (A × empty) ≃ empty
-  right-absorption-prod = right-absorption-Σ A
+  right-absorption-product = right-absorption-Σ A

-is-empty-right-factor-is-empty-prod :
+is-empty-right-factor-is-empty-product :
   {l1 l2 : Level} {A : UU l1} {B : UU l2} → is-empty (A × B) → A → is-empty B
-is-empty-right-factor-is-empty-prod f a b = f (pair a b)
+is-empty-right-factor-is-empty-product f a b = f (pair a b)
 ```

 ### Left absorption law for cartesian products